 The Vice Provost for Faculty Affairs in consultation with the faculty and senior leadership, will select proposals to be funded based on the strength of the proposals, availability of funds and an analysis of the following factors:

 - Potential for one or more TFDI hires to positively impact the culture of the unit;

 - Potential for one or more TFDI hires to positively impact the culture of the institution;

 - Potential to promote interdisciplinary scholarship in one or more signature areas identified in the OSU strategic plan;

 - Other relevant information furnished by deans, department heads/chairs and faculty.

 Because of variability in awards, the amount of available funds varies from year to year.
-Therefore, if funds remain after tenured faculty hiring proposals are evaluated each year, the Senior Vice Provost will consider other proposals to create a positive impact on institutional culture for a diverse and inclusive community.
+Therefore, if funds remain after tenured faculty hiring proposals are evaluated each year, the Vice Provost will consider other proposals to create a positive impact on institutional culture for a diverse and inclusive community.